 Roundabouts are circular intersections where entering vehicles yield to vehicles already in the circle.
 They are designed to slow vehicle speeds to 20 to 30 mph or less before they enter the intersection, which promotes a more comfortable environment for pedestrians, bicyclists, and other non-motorized users.
 Roundabouts have fewer conflict-points and have been shown to reduce the severity of crashes, as compared to signalized intersections.
 Roundabouts can be more costly to design and install when compared to other intersection control types, but they have a lower operating and maintenance cost than traffic signals.
 Topography must be carefully evaluated in considering a roundabout, given that slope characteristics at an intersection may render a roundabout infeasible.
-Roundabouts range in costs from approximately \$1 million to \$2 million depending upon the number of lanes and the slope conditions.
+The cost of a new roundabouts ranges from approximately \$1 million to \$2 million depending upon the number of lanes and the slope conditions.